Stop Caging Birds

-Parrots kept in cages all the time, may sleep most of the time during the day to help alleviate boredom.
+Parrots kept in cages all the time, may sleep during the day to help alleviate boredom.
 While others will begin to self mutilate.
 First they might start with over preening, then go on to plucking out their feathers and after years of doing this, the birds feathers will not grow back again.

 Some parrots go even further and self mutilate their own skin.
-These birds will then be much harder to re-home in this condition.
-And living outside in an aviary or Sanctuary, may not be an option for some of these birds either.
+These birds will then be much harder to re-home in this condition, and living outside in an aviary or Sanctuary, may not be an option of these birds either.

 If your Parrot has already started to feather pluck, for advice please read this link: www.beautyofbirds.com

-Please consider buying or building an aviary for your birds, or buying a large double cage.
-(You could join two cages together, after removing the two inner panels to make one larger cage)
+Please consider building an indoor aviary/ bird room in your home for your birds, and buying a larger double cage.
+You could join two or three cages together, after removing the inner panels to make a much larger cage.

-If you are going to keep a parrot in your home, you should keep the cage door open as much as possible, a cage should only be used as a safe place where the bird can eat, sleep, play, and whenever it's not safe to leave the bird unattended when you need to go out of the house.
+If you are going to keep a parrot in a cage, you should keep the cage door open as much as possible, a cage should only be used as a safe place where the bird can eat, sleep, play, and whenever it's not safe to leave the bird unattended when you need to go out of the house.

 If you don't intend building an aviary, or letting your bird out of its cage, but keep the Parrot caged all of the time in a small cage, for the rest of its life, then you shouldnt keep a Parrot as a pet.
-(This is animal cruelty) Please think seriously about building an aviary or rehoming your bird with a local rescue or Sanctuary organisations.
+(This is animal cruelty) Please think seriously about building an aviary for your birds or placing them with a local Sanctuary/bird park in your area.